Modernism: Modernism, Romanticism, Philosophy and Symbol

 Modernism often rejects nineteenth century realism, if the latter is understood as focusing on the embodiment of meaning within a naturalistic representation.
 At the same time, some modernists aim at a more 'real' realism, one that is uncentered.
 Picasso's protocubist painting, Les Demoiselles d'Avignon of 1907 (see picture above), does not present its subjects from a single point of view (that of a single viewer), but instead presents a flat, two-dimensional picture plane.
 "The Poet" of 1911 is similarly decentered, presenting the body from multiple points of view.
 As the Peggy Guggenheim Collection website puts it, 'Picasso presents multiple views of each object, as if he had moved around it, and synthesizes them into a single compound image'.

 Modernism, with its sense that "things fall apart," can be seen as the apotheosis of romanticism, if romanticism is the (often frustrated) quest for metaphysical truths about character, nature, a higher power and meaning in the world.
 Modernism often yearns for a romantic or metaphysical center, but later finds its collapse.

 This distinction between modernism and romanticism extends to their respective treatments of 'symbol'.
 The romantics at times see an essential relation (the 'ground') between the symbol (or the 'vehicle', in I.A.
 Richards's terms) and its 'tenor' (its meaning)—for example in Coleridge's description of nature as 'that eternal language which thy God / Utters'.
 But while some romantics may have perceived nature and its symbols as God's language, for other romantic theorists it remains inscrutable.
 As Goethe (not himself a romantic) said, ‘the idea [or meaning] remains eternally and infinitely active and inaccessible in the image’.
 This was extended in modernist theory which, drawing on its symbolist precursors, often emphasizes the inscrutability and failure of symbol and metaphor.
 For example, Wallace Stevens seeks and fails to find meaning in nature, even if he at times seems to sense such a meaning.
 As such, symbolists and modernists at times adopt a mystical approach to suggest a non-rational sense of meaning.

 For these reasons, modernist metaphors may be unnatural, as for instance in T.S.
 Eliot's description of an evening 'spread out against the sky / Like a patient etherized upon a table'.
-Similarly, for many later modernist poets nature is unnaturalized and at times mechanized, as for example in Stephen Oliver's image of the moon busily 'hoisting' itself into consciousness.
+Similarly, for many later modernist poets nature is unnaturalized and at times mechanized, as for example in Steven Oliver (Australian poet)'s image of the moon busily 'hoisting' itself into consciousness.